zoonoo/azure-docs.ko-kr/articles/storsimple/storsimple-restore-from-backup-set-u2.md

 <properties
-   pageTitle="백업에서 StorSimple 볼륨 복원 | Microsoft Azure" description="StorSimple 관리자 서비스 백업 카탈로그 페이지를 사용하여 백업 세트에서 StorSimple 볼륨을 복원하는 방법을 설명합니다." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Restore a StorSimple volume from backup | Microsoft Azure" description="Explains how to use the StorSimple Manager service Backup Catalog page to restore a StorSimple volume from a backup set." services="storsimple" documentationCenter="NA" authors="SharS"